 Wednesday, October 17, 2018 | 7:00 p.m. - 9:00 p.m. | Roski Dining, University Hall

 Join esteemed alumni from the College of Communication and Fine Arts, Dean Bryant Keith Alexander, and fellow students to learn about the many ways you can forge a career with your CFA degree.
-Alumni working in theatre, dance, music, arts administration, graphic design and communication will share their stories of perseverance, resilience, and authenticity.
+Alumni working in performance, entertainment, public relations, multimedia, and non-profit arts industries will share their stories of perseverance, resilience, and authenticity.
 It is completely free and food and beverages will be provided!

 - Where: Roski Dining, University Hall